Pushkar Mela

 Pushkar FairIt depends on the cycle of the moon but generally, the Pushkar Mela is celebrated in the month of November.
 Camels are among the major attractions during the first two-three days of the fair, later it becomes the religious festival.

-This year the Pushkar Fair is going to start from 04 November that lasts long until November 12, 2019.
+Pushkar Fair, also known as the Kartik Mela and Pushkar Camel Fair.
+This year the Pushkar Fair is going to start on 11th November that last long until November 19th, 2023.

 Where And How The Pushkar Camel Mela Celebrated?